pranav3doshi/Clash-RC-Round-2/README.md

 Hey, This is to make sure you all have cloned the repo and set git for working with it..

+Refer StepsForGit.png in repo to see coomand of linux

 --> These are the steps you need to follow for setting your git with this project's repository..

 1) Create a empty folder in environment folder("myenv" in my case) and name it as "round2".